 Charged with prostitution, pimping, or pandering in Houston?
 You are facing serious criminal charges that require a tactical defense.
 Often, prostitution charges, of any type, are initiated through a sting operation or coordinated effort by Houston law enforcement, and the charges are difficult to overcome.
-A Houston prostitution lawyer with experience in these specific defenses can help.
-Our team of Houston lawyers at Greco Neyland regularly represents individuals in defense of prostitution, and we are ready to take your case under any of the Texas prostitution statutes.
+A Houston prostitution-lawyer with experience in these specific defenses can help.
+Our team of Houston-lawyers at Greco Neyland regularly represents individuals in defense of prostitution, and we are ready to take your case under any of the Texas prostitution statutes.

-Learn more about the practice of our Houston lawyers >>>
+Learn more about the practice of our Houston-lawyers >>>

-Top Houston Prostitution Attorney
+Top Houston Prostitution Attorney in Texas

 It is a crime in every state to solicit sex for money, but each state operates under its own unique prostitution laws – meaning the law in Houston could be different from Portland, Boston, or New York.
 In Texas, the statutes of the Texas Penal Code criminalizing prostitution are broad and strictly enforced in Houston.

 The laws in Houston don’t provide specific terminology related to the various acts involved in prostitution but do differentiate between the various actors.
 There is a clear distinction between prostitution, pimping, and pandering.
 A Houston criminal lawyer could handle cases involving any of these actions.